sonus/lo-logger/README.md

 ## Installation

-You start the application in your local environment by running the following command.
+Start the application in your local environment by running the following command.

 *Please NOTE:* This command would take some time when you run it for the first time since it creates vendors, DB, DB migration etc.